twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### ATTRACTOR
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** One unanchored item the user’s size or smaller within long range (very long range if the cypher level is 8 or higher) is drawn immediately to them.
+- **효과:** One unanchored item the user’s size or smaller within long range (very long range if the cypher level is 8 or higher) is drawn immediately to them.
 This takes one round.
 The item has no momentum when it arrives.

 ### BANISHING
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user strikes a solid creature or object, it generates a burst of energy that teleports the creature or object an immediate distance in a random direction (not up or down).
+- **효과:** For the next day, each time the user strikes a solid creature or object, it generates a burst of energy that teleports the creature or object an immediate distance in a random direction (not up or down).
 The teleported creature’s actions (including defense) are hindered on its next turn (hindered by two steps if the cypher level is 5 or higher).

 ### BEST TOOL
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Provides an additional asset for any one task using a tool, even if that means exceeding the normal limit of two assets.
+- **효과:** Provides an additional asset for any one task using a tool, even if that means exceeding the normal limit of two assets.

 ### BLACKOUT
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** An area within immediate range of the user becomes secure against any effect outside the area that sees, hears, or otherwise senses what occurs inside.
+- **효과:** An area within immediate range of the user becomes secure against any effect outside the area that sees, hears, or otherwise senses what occurs inside.
 To outside observers, the area is a “blur” to any sense applied.
 Taps, scrying sensors, and other direct surveillance methods are also rendered inoperative within the area for a day.

 ### BLINKING
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, each time the user is struck hard enough to take damage (but not more than once per round), they teleport an immediate distance in a random direction (not up or down).
+- **효과:** For the next day, each time the user is struck hard enough to take damage (but not more than once per round), they teleport an immediate distance in a random direction (not up or down).
 Since the user is prepared for this effect and their foe is not, the user’s defenses are eased for one round after they teleport.

 ### BURST OF SPEED
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For one minute, a user who normally can move a short distance as an action can move a long distance instead.
+- **효과:** For one minute, a user who normally can move a short distance as an action can move a long distance instead.

 ### CATHOLICON
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Cures any disease of the cypher level or lower.
+- **효과:** Cures any disease of the cypher level or lower.

 ### CHEMICAL FACTORY
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** After one hour, the sweat of the user produces 1d6 doses of a valuable liquid (these doses are not considered cyphers).
+- **효과:** After one hour, the sweat of the user produces 1d6 doses of a valuable liquid (these doses are not considered cyphers).
 They must be used within one week.
 Roll a d100 to determine the effect.
 01–04
 Euphoric for 1d6 hours
 05–08